The first version of my queue system was very simple, in the end, it proved to be too simple for a real-life scenario.

 Learn the tools you’re using

 I was using Postgres just as a simple data repository.
-I was doing at application level what many smart engineers already did in Postgres.
+I was doing in the application level what many smart engineers already did in Postgres.
+That's dumb.

-(1) the notification from AWS is for storytelling purpose only.
-They have no such thing.
+(1) the notification from AWS is for storytelling purposes only.
+They have no such thing as "bip - bip - bip".
 I wish they had!
 Somebody should tell ‘em we want it!